debsalbornoz/42-Piscine/README.md

 ## Hard skills:

-•Algorithms : recursion, sorting and searching(quick sort and merge sort), divide and conquer technique of breaking a complex problem into smaller subproblems, alanylitcal thinking and code optimization/eficiency.
+•Algorithms : recursion, sorting and searching(quick sort and merge sort), divide and conquer technique of breaking a complex problem into smaller subproblems, analytical thinking and code optimization/eficiency.

 •Programming logic using C language : the concept of variables, operators, flow control structures(loops and conditionals), functions, arrays, data stuctures, pointers, memory and memory allocation, identify and fix problems using debugging tools.